YL-codehub/wordle_solver/README.md

 ## Installation

 This project has been written using Python 3.8 and numpy 1.23 only.
 However the code passes continuous integration tests from at least 3.6 to 3.10.
-To execute line and memory profiling yourself (see section below), you'll need to install [**pyinstrument**](https://github.com/joerick/pyinstrument) line profiler and **pympler**(https://pympler.readthedocs.io/en/latest/#) memory profiler.
+To execute line and memory profiling yourself (see section below), you'll need to install [pyinstrument](https://github.com/joerick/pyinstrument) line profiler and [pympler](https://pympler.readthedocs.io/en/latest/#) memory profiler.

-To install those dependencies, you can create the associated environment and use in a terminal
+To install those dependencies, you can create the associated environment and use in a terminal:
 ```
 pip3 install [package]
 ```